 There are a couple ways to do this.
 The one I use is with the help of a a site called ePub Bud.
 Once you create an account, you can upload your story in its entirety—description, cover, text, everything.
 It also lets you divide your story into chapters, which is great for organization.

 Once you’ve done all that, email the link to your story to yourself.
 Don’t worry—unless you have it listed as public, the only way people can read your story is if they have the link.
 Then all you have to is open the email on your iDevice, click ‘view in iBooks’, and you’re set.

 The great thing about this is you can pretty much do everything you would want to if it was paper.
 Through the highlighting and notes functions, you can keep track of all the things you might want to change.
 Better yet, when you click on the ‘notes’ tab, you’ll have all your notes and highlights listed for you.
 And unlike with a paper copy, if you want to do a general search for a word or phase, iBooks can do that for you.

 Leave me a comment if you’ve tried this idea out.
 I hope it helps!

 Disclaimer: haha.
-Not sponsored.
+Not sponsored by Apple.
 I’m not cool enough for that.